ExcViral/movie-rentals-app/README.md

 **Rubric**

 - [x] Get rid of all the arrays
-- [x] Create a new database for storing all the data for our vidly-app
+- [x] Create a new database for storing all the data for our movie-rentals-app
 - [x] Refactor the code to use our new database while retaining all existing functionalities